dennislee22/dennislee22.github.io/docs/cml/mthread.md

 ---
 ## Single Thread in Python

 1. Create a CML workbench session with 1 CPU/2 GiB memory profile.
-Open a `Terminal Access` box and run the `top` command to check the total threads are spawned by the process ID of the session pod.
+Open a `Terminal Access` box and run the `top` command to check the total threads spawned by the process ID of this session pod.
 In this example, the process ID is 94.
-Note that there are 30 threads being opened by the process of this running session pod.
+Note that there are 30 threads being opened by the process for this running session pod.

     ```bash
     $ top -p 94 -H